 i Brand search

-Throughout the GCC, searching for protected trademarks and other intellectual property (such as copyright, patents, design rights, etc.) is conducted through registered trademark agents and law firms, who directly approach the relevant trademarks office in each country.
+Throughout the GCC, searching for protected trademarks and other intellectual property (such as copyright, patents and design rights) is conducted through registered trademark agents and law firms, who directly approach the relevant trademarks office in each country.
 In addition to this, some trademark agents have developed their own internal database based on published gazettes and trademark journals, which can provide further details on potential conflicting trademarks.
 As it is not possible to perform GCC-wide trademark searches, trademark applications, or multi-class searches, the process for searching and registering trademarks can be comparatively very costly.
 Further consideration should be given to issues with English and Arabic symbols and translations, which can increase the searches and registrations required.
 The Supreme Council of the Gulf Cooperation Council prepared a GCC Trademarks Law many years ago; however, there are currently no implementing regulations and the law is not yet in force in any of the GCC countries.
 It is, however, expected that the implementing regulations of the GCC Trademarks Law will not offer a unified filing system (as is the case with the GCC Patent Law) and trademark applications will continue to be filed separately in each GCC Member State for protection.

 All GCC countries follow a 'first to file' trademark protection system, as opposed to the US system of 'first to use'.
 Historically, many franchisees have registered in their own names the franchisor's trademarks and use the trademarks in their registered business or company names.
 Franchisees often quote the time it takes for trademark registration to complete (which can be up to several years in some countries) along with the costs of registration as reasons why they should be responsible for the trademark registration; however, opposing such a registration or having the registration assigned at a later date can be difficult, time-consuming and costly.
 Business, trade and company names pose a different challenge as each province or emirate has local municipalities or chambers of commerce responsible for business names, which are often not directly linked to trademark registries.
 In addition to this, independent free zones within the various GCC countries also maintain company and business name registries.
 Further issues with translation between Arabic and English usually mean there are many competing trade names that often cannot be challenged.